Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Proposed Method: G EMS

 Once a promising latent code $z_t^\star$ has been identified, \gems must ensure that the generator $G_\theta$ can realize the associated high-performing policy while retaining its ability to produce previously effective policies.
 This is achieved via an \textbf{Amortized Best-Response with a Trust Region (ABR-TR)} objective, inspired by trust-region methods in deep reinforcement learning such as TRPO and PPO (\cite{schulman2017trustregionpolicyoptimization,schulman2017proximalpolicyoptimizationalgorithms}).

-Rather than training a new network from scratch, \gems fine-tunes the existing generator $G_\theta$ to maximize the performance of a curated set of promising latent codes against the opponent mixture $\sigma_{t+1}$.
+Rather than training a new network from scratch, \gems fine-tunes the existing generator $G_\theta$ to maximize the performance of a curated set of promising latent codes, drawn from a distribution $q_{t}$, against the opponent mixture $\sigma_{t+1}$.
 A KL-divergence penalty against a frozen, older generator $\theta^{-}$ serves as a trust region, mitigating catastrophic forgetting: